Quantum refrigerator embedded in spin-star environments: Scalings of temperature and refrigeration time: The Model

 In the present work, we consider a specific model of a three-qubit QAR where each local environment connected to every qubit is a spin-star one.
 Each qubit in the refrigerator acts as the central spin of an independent spin-star system, with its surrounding spins representing the corresponding local environment.
 The Hamiltonian of the central-spin quantum absorption refrigerator (CSQAR) is given by {

 } Here $S^\alpha_i = \hbar \sigma^\alpha_i /2$ are the spin operators of $i^{\rm{th}}$ qubit and $J^\alpha_i = \hbar \sum_{k=1}^{N_i\\} \sigma^\alpha_k/2$ are the collective spin operators of the local spin environment of the $i^{\rm{th}}$ qubit, consisting of $N_i$ spin-$\frac{1}{2}$s, with $\alpha = x,y,z$.
 The term, $H_{SB}^{(i)}$, is the Heisenberg XY coupling between the $i^{\rm{th}}$ qubit, and it's local bath, where $S^{\pm}_i = S^x_i \pm i S^y_i$, $J^{\pm}_i = J^x_i \pm i J^y_i$.
-Heisenberg XY coupling has been found to be an effective Hamiltonian for interactions of quantum dot systems~\cite{PhysRevLett.83.4204}. $H_{\rm{int}}$ is an effective six-body interaction analogous to the three-body interaction of~\eqref{eq:HS-qref-M-third}.
-The interaction is \emph{effectively} six-body because we treat the collective bath spin of each bath as a single large spin.
-A key difference between the two is that the six-body interaction also couples the states of the three local environments among each other as well as with the three system qubits.
-The Hamiltonian in~\eqref{eq:HS-qref} has the symmetries
+Heisenberg XY coupling has been found to be an effective Hamiltonian for interactions of quantum dot systems~\cite{PhysRevLett.83.4204}. {$H_{\rm{int}}$ denotes an effective six-body interaction that plays, in the CSQAR, a role analogous to that of the three-body interaction in Eq.~\eqref{eq:HS-qref-M-third} for the conventional three-qubit QAR.
+Its explicit form is given later in Eq.~\eqref{eq:H_int-cs} of Sec.~\ref{sec:solution:subsec:dynamics-CSQAR}.
+We do not write this interaction explicitly at this stage because its structure is most naturally expressed in the invariant-subspace basis, which is introduced in Sec.~\ref{sec:solution:subsec:dynamics-CSQAR}.
+In particular, once this basis is introduced, it becomes transparent how the three-body transition in Eq.~\eqref{eq:HS-qref-M-third} is generalized to the effective six-body transition in Eq.~\eqref{eq:H_int-cs}.
+The interaction is \textit{effectively} six-body because, the collective spin of each bath is treated as a single large spin.
+A key difference from Eq.~\eqref{eq:HS-qref-M-third} is that the effective interaction in the CSQAR couples not only the three refrigerator qubits, but also the corresponding collective states of their local spin environments.} {A schematic comparison between the CSQAR and a conventional QAR operating under a Markovian environment is presented in Fig.~\ref{fig:QAR_CSQAR_schematic}.}